-These Autumn plants will make your garden look fresher than ever!
+These autumn plants will make your garden look fresher than ever!

 Seven Best Autumn Plants

 Still, occasionally they can be spoiled by the autumn weather.
-So plant them beneath trees and shrubs where they will be protected from heavy rains.
+So, plant them beneath trees and shrubs where they will be protected from heavy rains.

-The striking blooms of these plants start to open in summer, but are at their best from August to September, bridging gaps in borders as other perennials begin to tire.
+The striking blooms of this flower start to open in summer, but are at their best form from August to September.
+They bridge gaps in borders as other perennials begin to tire.

 4. Winter Aconites

 Cyclamen are well-loved heroes that can be brought to flower from autumn all the way through to spring.
-The flowers come in red, pink and white shades and look fantastic in pots or planted under trees.
+Their flowers come in red, pink and white shades and look fantastic in pots or planted under trees.

-However, you can opt for special winter-flowering pansies which will keep going until late spring.These are ideal for filling pots and window boxes for a flash of colour to be seen from indoors.
+However, you can opt for the special winter-flowering pansies which will keep going until late spring.These are ideal for filling pots and window boxes for a flash of colour to be seen from indoors.

 7. Aster ‘Little Carlow’